5 Things To Know Before You Send Your Save The Dates

 4. Be clear on who is invited within a household

-5. Your chosen location can dictate how soon you need to get your
+5. Your chosen location can dictate how soon you need to send them

 The location of your wedding can impact when you should send out save-the-dates.
-For destination weddings or weddings in popular touristy areas, it's essential to give guests plenty of notice so they can make travel arrangements and book accommodation.
-Consider sending save-the-dates in these cases as early as nine to 12 months in advance, but six to eight months is fine for weddings in local venues or during off-peak times.
+For destination weddings or weddings in popular tourist areas, it’s essential to give guests plenty of notice so they can make travel arrangements and book accommodation.
+Consider sending save-the-dates as early as nine to twelve months in advance for these scenarios.
+For weddings in local venues or during off-peak times, six to eight months’ notice is usually fine.
+Always consider the needs of your wedding guests and the logistics of your chosen location when determining the timing.
+By aligning your timeline with your wedding destination, you’ll ensure that your guests have the time they need to plan and prepare, resulting in a smoother and more enjoyable wedding experience for everyone involved. ---

-Finally, coordinate your save-the-dates with the rest of your wedding stationery so your wedding invitations and wedding website are cohesive.
-This will help to streamline the planning process.
+Coordinate your save-the-dates with the rest of your wedding stationery so your invitations and wedding website all have a cohesive look and feel.
+This will help streamline the planning process.
 By keeping these five points in mind, you can ensure that your save-the-dates effectively set the tone for your wedding and help guests prepare (and get excited) for your special day.